 You can buy Samsung TVs directly from its website, but this is often the most expensive approach.
 You'll find better deals online from the major retailers.

 Sony's TVs are often more expensive than its rivals, although costs have started to come down in recent years.
 You'll still need to look harder to get a great deal.

 Sony sells TVs through its own Sony Centres online and there are discounts there, as well as a five-year warranty on some models, so it's worth checking.

 There are four main formats, two basic and two advanced.
 HDR10 and HLG come on just about every 4K TV, but Dolby Vision and HDR10+ are usually only on pricier sets.

-These advanced formats aren't essential though.
-We've tested TVs that don't use them well at all, and found some using just the basic formats to have brilliant HDR picture, so don't feel you must buy a TV with HDR10+ or Dolby Vision.
+These advanced formats aren't essential, though.
+We've tested TVs that don't use them well at all.
+In fact, some TVs that use the basic formats have a brilliant HDR picture, so don't feel you must buy a TV with HDR10+ or Dolby Vision.

 We’ve been impressed by their picture quality in the lab, but that’s not to say you should discount traditional LED-backlit TVs.
 Some OLEDs are the best of the best, but you can get an excellent TV that isn't an OLED.
 Find out more about